sjhoeksma/ngx-do/README.md

 Based on [CK-Admin](https://github.com/codetok/cdk-admin)

-This project contains the library and demo, make sure you build library before you run ng serve
+This project contains the library, proxy and demo, make sure you run `npm run build` to create library first before you run the demo `ng serve`.
+The because the demo project uses REST services, like security and user management, you also requires start the proxy service by using `npm run proxy`.

+## Build Library

+Run `npm run build` to build the library, or `npm run publish` to push the library to npm.

-## Development server
+## Development Demo

-Run `ng serve` for a dev server.
+Run `ng serve` or `npm run publish_demo` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Run Proxy

+We provide a proxy service base on JSONServer, with implemented security controls.
+To run the proxy use `npm run proxy` to publish the proxy to npm use `npm run publish_proxy`

 ## Code scaffolding